 The irony of it all was that Walter Barlow almost didn’t get up that morning.
 He’d worked late the previous evening and, according to yesterday’s weatherman, this day was supposed to be cold and snowy with close to a foot of accumulation.
-The bed wrapped him in its seductive warmth while the 4 a.m. alarm buzzed its annoyance.
-He resisted the temptation to hit the snooze button.
+The bed wrapped him in its seductive warmth while the 4 a.m. alarm sounded its annoyance.
+Walter resisted the temptation to hit the snooze button.
 Instead, he put all that comfort aside, physically shoved the blankets aside, sat up and shut up the bleeping clock.
 It was his day off-- time to go hunting.
 Beside him, Gladys stirred momentarily and snuggled under the blanket.
-He thought briefly about doing the same.
+For a moment he thought about doing the same.

 His arms pebbled with gooseflesh.
 Turning down the thermostat at bedtime saved dollars, but it made getting out of a warm bed difficult.
 He started most cold mornings by building a fire in the woodstove.
 Today he wasn’t going to be home long enough to enjoy one.
 Let her do it for a change.
 Long johns and wool socks warded off the chill as he brewed coffee.

 Breakfast -- cold cereal--granola softened with milk and sweetened with a drizzle of maple syrup, fresh hot coffee and orange juice.
 That warm bed beckoned still.
 He filled a thermos and had a second cup while he put on his hunting clothes and plucked the deer rifle from the gun safe.

 Walter left the house downstairs through the shop behind the first floor storefront gallery.
 The artwork he’d matted and framed the previous evening was splayed across the workbench.
 He’d straighten things up this evening, do a couple more framings after he’d used up all the daylight for hunting.